-(c) The amounts identified in subsections (a) and (b) of this section shall be made available as set forth in the approved Fiscal Year 2025 Budget and Financial Plan.
+(b) The amounts identified in subsection (a) of this section shall be made available as set forth in the approved Fiscal Year 2025 Budget and Financial Plan.

-Sec.
-7133.
-Applicability.

-Section 7132(a) of this subtitle shall apply as of July 1, 2024.

 SUBTITLE O. QHTC MODIFCATION

 Sec.
 7141.
 Short title.

 This subtitle may be cited as the “Qualified High-Technology Company Tax Amendment Act of 2024”.